 Hi there, I am Liana.
-I am fascinated by art, and all things outdoors.
 I revel in taking my easel outside and painting a moment in time that expresses the soothing drama of expansive landscapes.
 I have been painting professionally for fifteen years.

 I grew up in Marin County, California where redwood forests meet the ocean and miles of grassy hills touch the bay.
 When I wasn’t outside exploring, I was at home, engrossed in an art project.